chilcotinn/FamilyApp/README.md

 - Second screen - Share ToDo list.
 In progress...
 - Third screen - Share Shopping list.
 In progress...
 - Fourth screen - Chat.
 Chat for one message.
 If the user is not authorized, the chat is unavailable.
-Messages are not stored in the database.
+Messages are not stored in the local database.
 - Fifth screen - Settings screen.
 In progress...